Bala-Pathaneni/pathaneni42.github.io/index.md

 Masters Student at Royal Holloway, Data Science.

-Looking for internships/full time roles.
+Looking for entry/full time graduate roles.

 ## Unnecessary content
 You can use the [editor on GitHub](https://github.com/pathaneni42/pathaneni42.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.